This article was originally published in MASSAGE Magazine, CLICK HERE TO READ condensed Oct. 2008 ON-LINE ARTICLE at www.massagemagazine.com

 During our interview, Lipton and I talked about our children being our richest resource and, therefore, how important it is to teach them to love and live in a harmonious co-existence with our global neighbors.
 Our children are our future, after all.
 “Evolution based on love rather than fear is emerging, and we are its co-creators,” Lipton explained.

-For three decades, the World Institute for Nurturing Communication has passionately and responsibly taught infant massage.
+For going on four decades, the World Institute for Nurturing Communication has passionately and responsibly taught infant massage.
 We recently held an infant massage instructors certification class, and our students included nurses from neonatal intensive care, labor and delivery; a social worker; an occupational therapist; a physical therapist; and a great-grandmother.

 Our educators stress the importance of extending love through practicing nurturing touch for the parent-and-infant bonding-and-attachment process.

 However, with Lipton’s discoveries and research over the past five years came more knowledge and, therefore, additional responsibilities.
 Lipton’s research inspired us, as an organization, to want to improve and deliver a more complete program for family attachment.
 Attachment can be fragile, and one might have a better chance to keep the family connection that may endure a lifetime if properly nurtured.

 We now look beyond infant massage and teach the Triad Family Model, for healthy family development that may last a lifetime, by providing nurturing touch, a safe and positive environment, and compassionate communication.
 Together, these three elements may maximize a baby’s intended genetic potential.